microsoft/MSLab/Scenarios/StorageReplica/Stretch_Cluster/readme.md

 You can run all code from DC

-Format disks and add it to CSVs
+Format disks, and rename it in cluster

 ````PowerShell
 #Format Disks